 - No dedicated support team

-- Scripting challenges for complex scenario
+- Scripting challenges for complex scenarios

 - Limited plugin support